-Bottom line for How to secure IP camera
+The bottom line for How to secure an IP camera

 These were some of the tried and tested methods to secure the IP camera.
 Post your queries in the comments sections, and we will consider those while bringing such informational posts in the future.

 How to Mount Security Camera without Screws

 How to Secure Wireless Cameras